Calliandra eriophylla, Fairyduster

 Common Name: Fairyduster

-Also Called: Fairy Duster, False Mesquite, Hairy-Leaved Calliandra, Mock Mesquite, Mesquitella, Pink-flowered Acacia, Pink Mimosa and Stickpea (Spanish: Huajillo, Mezquitillo, Cosahui, Pelo de Angel, Cabeza de Angel)
+Also Called: Fairy Duster, False Mesquite, Hairy-Leaved Calliandra, Mock Mesquite, Mesquitella, Pink-flowered Acacia, Pink Mimosa, Stickpea (Spanish: Huajillo, Mezquitillo, Cosahui, Pelo de Angel, Cabeza de Angel)

 Family: Fabaceae or Leguminosae Family

 Synonyms: (Calliandra eriophylla var. chamaedrys, Calliandra eriophylla var. eriophylla)

 Size: Up to 2 feet, usually less, 2 or more feet wide.

 Growth Form: Shrub or subshrub; without thorns low-growing, multiple straggling branches.